stanleyhimself/RepData_PeerAssessment1/README.md

 # RepData_PeerAssessment1
 Peer Assessment 1 for Reproducible Research

-Please see the .md or .pdf files for details.
+Please see the PA1_template.md or PA1_template.pdf file for details.